MicrosoftDocs/Advertising/advertising/bingads-13/guides/show-ads-target-audience.md

 > Multiple bid adjustments across location criteria are not combined.
 If you specify geographically-related combinations of country/region, state/province, metropolitan area, or city criteria, the bid adjustment of the most refined criterion would apply.
 >
 > For example, if the search user is located in Redmond and country/region is set to *US* with a 10% bid adjustment, state is set to *US-WA* with a 20% bid adjustment, metro area (Nielsen DMA&reg; in the United States) is set to *Seattle-Tacoma, WA, WA US* with a 30% bid adjustment, and city is set to *Redmond, Seattle-Tacoma, WA WA US* with a 40% bid adjustment, then the bid would be adjusted by 40%.
 If the user is located elsewhere within the Seattle-Tacoma metropolitan area, for example in Bellevue, the bid would be increased by 30%.
+>
+> Device bid adjustments will be considered and combined with automated bidding to make informed decisions at the auction level.

 ## <a name="defaultcriterions"></a>Default Criterion Settings
 When you first create a campaign or ad group using the Bing Ads API, it will not have any criteria.
 Effectively the brand new campaign and ad group target all ages, days, hours, devices, genders, and locations.
 You should specify your minimum target criteria at the campaign level and then use ad group level criteria to narrow or refine your targeting requirements.
 As a best practice you should consider at minimum adding a campaign location criterion corresponding to the customer market country or region.